top of page

 6. Sensory Integration Therapy

-Sensory integration therapy is often associated with pediatric care, but is also effective in adult rehabilitation.
+Sensory integration therapy is often associated with pediatric care, but is also effective in senior rehabilitation.
 It helps individuals process and respond appropriately to sensory input, such as touch, sound, balance, or movement.

 Patients with neurological conditions, brain injuries, or stroke may experience altered sensory processing.
 This technique uses tools like textured objects, weighted blankets, or balance equipment to gradually reintroduce and regulate sensory experiences.